To learn more about butyrate, watch Pendulum CSO John Eid's conversation about butyrate on the Dr. Gundry's podcast.

 The body will use sugars, fats, and proteins for energy.
 Being a fatty acid, butyrate can serve as an energy source for some cells.

-This is particularly true for colonocytes—the cells that line the intestinal barrier of the colon—who get 70% of their energy from butyrate.
+This is particularly true for colonocytes—the cells that line the intestinal barrier of the colon—which get 70% of their energy from butyrate.

 When butyrate levels are low, colonocytes show signs of distress due to the lack of their preferred energy source.